Konrad Zuse: 1945–1995

-In 1949, Zuse founded another company, Zuse KG, in Haunetal-Neukirchen; in 1957 the company's head office moved to Bad Hersfeld.
-The Z4 was finished and delivered to the ETH Zurich, Switzerland in September 1950.
-At that time, it was the only working computer in continental Europe, and the second computer in the world to be sold, beaten only by the BINAC, which never worked properly after it was delivered.
+In November 1949, Zuse founded another company, Zuse KG, in Haunetal-Neukirchen; in 1957, the company's head office moved to Bad Hersfeld.
+The Z4 was finished and delivered to the ETH Zurich in July 1950, where it proved very reliable.
+At that time, it was the only working digital computer in Central Europe, and the second computer in the world to be sold or loaned, beaten only by the BINAC, which never worked properly after it was delivered.
 Other computers, all numbered with a leading Z, up to Z43, were built by Zuse and his company.
 Notable are the Z11, which was sold to the optics industry and to universities, and the Z22, the first computer with a memory based on magnetic storage.

 Unable to do any hardware development, he continued working on Plankalkül, eventually publishing some brief excerpts of his thesis in 1948 and 1959; the work in its entirety, however, remained unpublished until 1972.
-The PhD thesis was submitted at University of Augsburg, but rejected for formal reasons, because Zuse forgot to pay the 400 mark university enrollment fee.
+The PhD thesis was submitted at University of Augsburg, but it was rejected because Zuse forgot to pay the DM 400 university enrollment fee.
 The rejection did not bother him.